CADmium: Fine-Tuning Code Language Models for Text-Driven Sequential CAD Design: Methods

 Our pipeline improves upon Text2CAD in two key ways.
 First, instead of using separate vision and language LLMs, we leverage GPT-4.1, a single multimodal foundation model, enabling a more accurate interpretation of input images considering the provided CAD history.
 Second, GPT-4.1 drastically surpasses Mistral-50B, resulting in annotations that are more human-like, concise, and often avoid technical jargon while remaining accurate, as illustrated in Figure~\ref{fig:annotation_stats}.

-Looking first at corpus-level statistics, CADmium’s annotations are drastically more concise, most being between 100 and 200 words, compared to Text2CAD’s longer and often redundant annotations, often exceeding 200 words (Figure ~\ref{fig:annotation_stats}c).
+Looking first at corpus-level statistics, CADmium’s annotations are drastically more concise, most being between 100 and 200 words, compared to Text2CAD’s and CADLLM's longer and often redundant annotations, often exceeding 200 words (Figure ~\ref{fig:annotation_stats}c).
 Despite being shorter, CADmium’s annotations achieve a greater lexical variety, with a higher ratio of unique words per annotation (Figure ~\ref{fig:annotation_stats}d).
-The vocabulary growth curve also shows that CADmium uses a much broader range of words across annotations, reaching over 18,000 unique words or twice as many as Text2CAD (Figure ~\ref{fig:annotation_stats}a).
+The vocabulary growth curve also shows that CADmium uses a much broader range of words across annotations, reaching over 18,000 unique words or twice as many as Text2CAD, and comparably to CADLLM (Figure ~\ref{fig:annotation_stats}a).
 This richer vocabulary creates more diverse descriptions and reduces the risk of overfitting to a limited set of words.
-Additionally, CADmium’s annotations represent numbers in a more natural, human-like way compared to the excessive precision of Text2CAD (Figure ~\ref{fig:annotation_stats}e).
+Additionally, CADmium’s annotations represent numbers in a more natural, human-like way compared to the excessive precision of Text2CAD, while CADLLM annotations contain exclusively integer values.
+(Figure ~\ref{fig:annotation_stats}e).
 A side-by-side comparison between CADmium and Text2CAD descriptions is provided in Appendix~\ref{appendix:example_annotations}.